Tanaille/CMPG323-Project-3---36581852/README.md

 Refreshing the page or clicking the back button in the browser correctly loads the index pages, and any data modifications show correctly.
 Backend / database operations seem to be working without issue, as items can be added, changed and deleted correctly.

+Due to some issue with forking repositories, the original repository links on the GitHub project page stopped functioning, and statuses could not be updated.
+The project tasks were recreated, but could not be linked to the repository due to a permissions error cause by the fork.

 ### API Operations

 All API functions are accessible via the user interface.